truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 To be able to create **snapshots and logpoints**, Cloud Debugger needs to have access to your source code.
 Cloud Debugger then displays your source code in the UI, and you just have to navigate to your code to create a snapshot or a logpoint.

-A practice for such use cases would be to sync your github repository with Source repositories.
+A way to benefit from this functionality is to sync your github repository with Source repositories.
 [Follow this link to do so](https://cloud.google.com/source-repositories/docs/mirroring-a-github-repository?hl=en).

 ### Example of logpoints and snapshots